AttorneyOnline/docs/docs/authoring/characters.md

 ### 1. Collecting Content

-Find or create content that you wish to make emotes out of.
+First, you need to find or create content that you wish to make emotes out of.

+#### Sizing

 The minimum recommended size of your content is 256x192.
-Keep in mind that if your content's aspect ratio is different from the **viewport** (the area where characters appear; its size is controlled by your theme) it will still work.
+Keep in mind that if your content's aspect ratio is different from the **viewport** (the area where characters appear; its size is controlled by your theme), your content will be resized to fit the viewport.

 > **TODO:** Example screenshots would be nice, this section is pretty word-y - in1tiate

-That being said, here are some things to keep in mind when the viewport is not the same size as your content:
+That being said, here are some basic rules when the viewport is not the same size as your content:

-- If the viewport is the exact same size (or an exact multiple of) as the content, it will be scaled using **nearest neighbor** filtering.
+- If the viewport's size is an exact multiple of that of the content, it will be scaled using **nearest neighbor** filtering.
 This makes sure that sprite art doesn't get blurry.
 - Content that is not exactly the same size as the viewport will be scaled according to its height.
 - Content with an aspect ratio wider than the viewport will be centered and cropped at the left and right edges.
 - Content with an aspect ratio narrower than the viewport will simply be centered within it.

-When in doubt, make your content on a 4:3 canvas for the best all-around compatibility.
+We recommend that you make your content on a 4:3 canvas for the best all-around compatibility.

+#### Animations

 Emotes may be static or animated.
 For animated emotes, you'll want to make two animations: an _idle_ animation and a _talking_ animation.
 Some emotes may also have a _preanimation_.